clavister-docs/kb/314127273/index.md

 And, yes, the blacklisting lifetimes _can_ be configured for these.

 # Related articles
 {% assign list = "" | split:"" %}
 {% assign articles = site.pages | where: "layout", "article" | where_exp: "item", "item.slug != page.slug" %}
 {% for article in articles %}
 {% assign tags = article.tags | split: " " %}
-{% if tags contains "kbthreatprevention" or tags contains "kbblacklist" %}
+{% if tags contains "threatprevention" or tags contains "blacklist" %}
 {% assign list = list | push: article %}
 {% endif %}
 {% endfor %}